artsy/artsy.github.io/_posts/2019-11-14-diagnosing-our-radiation-problems.markdown

 ![Screenshot of Slack alert](/images/2019-11-07-diagnosing-our-radiation-problems/alert.png)

 We got an automated alert on Slack that one of our email services, code-named "Radiation", had really high response times.
-More specifically, it was timing out.
+We _then_ received an alert that too many requests to Radiation were failing completely.
 Yikes.
-The next twenty two hours was a deep dive into Heroku, New Relic, Rails, and Postgres, all to isolate the problem and produce a solution.
+The next twenty two hours was a deep dive into Heroku, New Relic, Rails, and PostgreSQL, all to isolate the problem and produce a solution.

 The nice thing about email, as a protocol, is that it's based on a store-and-forward concept.
 That means that if a message delivery fails, email servers will try again later (typically with an exponential backoff).
-While the server was unresponsive, email deliveries would be delayed, but the emails themselves were not dropped.
+SendGrid, our email processor, has built their REST API around this same store-and-forward concept.
+While the Radiation server was unresponsive, SendGrid wouldn't receive successful HTTP responses from the webhook deliveries, so it would attempt to re-deliver the failing emails later.
+Email deliveries would be delayed, but the emails themselves would not be dropped.
 We wasted no time addressing the problem, but we were also confident that once we fixed the issue, the data would be okay.

 After the alert, Ashkan (Radiation's point-person) and I communicated with our colleagues (engineers and affected non-engineers) about the problem.
 With the help of Chung-Yi, we began investigating the immediate problem (with a focus on _mitigating_ it, rather than necessarily _fixing_ it).
-Oh, we tried it all: spinning up more Heroku Dynos to handle requests, increasing concurrency on the individual Dynos, restarting Redis and Postgres stores.
+Oh, we tried it all: spinning up more Heroku Dynos to handle requests, increasing concurrency on the individual Dynos, restarting Redis and PostgreSQL stores.
 Each time, things would work briefly before the Radiation API would begin timing out again.
-Hmm.
-We started examining the Radiation code and database (keeping our _ion the prize_: mitigation).
+More accurately, the requests sent to Radiation were taking longer than the Heroku router was giving them (30 seconds) before the router gave up and timed out the request.
+We started examining the Radiation code and database (keeping our _ion the
+prize_: mitigation).

 Ashkan investigated slow database queries.
-We added new Postgres indexes to speed up queries, and restructured others to avoid expensive joins.
+We added new PostgreSQL indexes to speed up queries, and restructured others to avoid expensive joins.
 Unfortunately, all this accomplished was extending the time after a Dyno reboot that things would work (before beginning to timeout again).
 Because [Artsy stores emails as encrypted-at-rest](https://artsy.github.io/blog/2017/05/30/database-encryption/), it was